-At least one police officer has been killed and five other people wounded in Madagascar after security forces exchanged gunfire with a dissident military unit in the capital.
+At least one police officer killed in battle with dissident army unit in capital.

 "We never meant to attack but they started opening fire on us.
 We only retaliated for half an hour when we decided to move towards their base," he said.